conan-community/community/README.md

-conan-community
+## DEPRECATION NOTE

+#### Conan Community is no longer maintained and will be closed soon.
+Consider moving all your dependencies to [Conan Center Index](https://github.com/conan-io/conan-center-index) as soon as possible.

+#### If you want to submit a new package request, read [#282](https://github.com/conan-community/community/issues/282).

+Conan Community
 ---------------

-Organization to manage the recipes from the Bintray **conan-community**.
+It was an organization to manage the recipes from the Bintray **conan-community**.

-**conan-community** Bintray repository should be considered as an incubator to mature packages before contacting authors or including them in [conan-center](https://bintray.com/conan/conan-center).

 #### LICENSE
 [MIT](LICENSE.md)